heptarch/heptarch.github.io/projects.md

 area of work", so the scientists did not have to jump through the corporate hoops of OKRs, deadlines, or progress reports.

-They did not crunch; they did not hustle.
-In fact, their only goal was research.
+No hustle, no crunch; just research.
-The buildings were designed to facilitate disciplinary cross-talk, stimulation, and focus; Kelly oversaw that alchemy as well.
-As Kelly put it, "We give much attention to the maintenance of an atmosphere of freedom and an environment stimulating to scholarship and scientific research interest.
+The buildings were designed to facilitate disciplinary cross-talk, stimulation, and focus.
+Kelly oversaw that alchemy as well.
+As he put it: "We give much attention to the maintenance of an atmosphere of freedom and an environment stimulating to scholarship and scientific research interest.
 It is most important to limit their work to that of research."